Everest Base Camp Trek - 12 Days

 Think of this as our first coffee together, but online.
 After you book, we will schedule a video call where we walk you through every detail: what to pack, what each day on the trail looks like, how the altitude will feel, and anything else on your mind.
 No question is too small.

-This is also when we learn about you.
-Our trek itinerary does not include your hotel in Kathmandu, during the briefing, share your preferences and budget, and we will arrange accommodation that fits.
+This phase is also when we learn about you.
+Our trek itinerary does not include your hotel in Kathmandu.
+During the briefing, please share your preferences and budget, and we will arrange accommodation that fits your needs.
 Whether you want a simple guesthouse in Thamel or a five-star hotel, we will set it up for you.

 Lukla Flight — What You Need to Know

 The flight to Lukla is one of the most dramatic in the world, a short ride between mountain peaks that ends on a runway carved into a hillside at 2,860m (9,383ft).
 From Kathmandu, it takes about 40 minutes.
 From Manthali, it takes about 20 minutes.
 It is also weather-dependent.
-Flights can be delayed by fog, cloud, or wind, sometimes for a full day.
+Fog, cloud, or wind can delay flights, sometimes for a full day.
 This is normal in the Himalayas and nothing to worry about, but it is something to plan for.

 We strongly recommend keeping two buffer days at the end of your trip before your international flight home.
 This protects your connection if weather delays your return from Lukla.

-During peak trekking season (March–May and October–November), flights to Lukla operate from Manthali Airport (Ramechhap) instead of Kathmandu, to reduce congestion on Kathmandu’s single runway.
-If your flight departs from Manthali, we will pick you up from your hotel around midnight and drive you there (4–6 hours).
+During peak trekking season (March–May and October–November), flights to Lukla operate from Manthali Airport (Ramechhap) instead of Kathmandu to reduce congestion on Kathmandu’s single runway.
+If your flight leaves Manthali, we will pick you up from your hotel around midnight and drive you there (4–6 hours).

 For your return, you fly from Lukla back to Kathmandu or Manthali.
 If your return flight lands at Manthali, we drive you back to Kathmandu (4–6 hours).
 All ground transportation is included in every package.